evlaV/cecd/README.md

   device for the remote control via [uinput](https://www.kernel.org/doc/html/latest/input/uinput.html).

 Note that most GPUs do not expose CEC to the OS, and as such you may need an adapter supported by the kernel to use CEC.
-Please see the Linux admin guide [page on HDMI CEC](https://docs.kernel.org/admin-guide/media/cec.html) for more details on supported devices.
+Please see the Linux admin guide [page on CEC](https://docs.kernel.org/admin-guide/media/cec.html) for more details on supported devices.
 This repo also contains versions of the systemd units and udev rules to enable auto-binding of external adapters.
 These are located `data` directory and can be installed into `/usr/lib/systemd/system/` and `/usr/lib/udev/rules.d/` respectively.